Skip to main content

 How Does Inositol Compare to Metformin?

 Metformin is a first-line pharmaceutical intervention for insulin resistance and type 2 diabetes.
-It primarily works by decreasing glucose production in the liver and increasing in peripheral tissues.
+It primarily works by decreasing glucose production in the liver and increasing insulin sensitivity in peripheral tissues.
 While effective, its use can be accompanied by significant gastrointestinal side effects.
 Inositol offers a complementary, and for some, a better-tolerated alternative.

 Studies comparing the two have shown that inositol can be equally effective in improving metabolic and hormonal parameters in women with PCOS, with a more favorable safety profile.
 This makes it a compelling option for individuals seeking to manage their metabolic health with minimal side effects.